Anadian/DreamPuff/CNO_SETTINGS.md

-{":::input=I:F!;","File: Uses the given file instead of stdin."}, {":::stop-background=k:0;","Politely stop the background process (daemon)."}, {":::kill-background=K:0;","Forcefully terminate the background process (daemon); in essence: kill it!"}, {":::log=l:F!;", "File: Name of the file to be used for logging."}, {":::link=L:F!;", "Link a dynamic (.so) library; continues even if linking is unsuccessful."}, {":::dryrun=n:0;","Describe what this software would do, and what files it would change, without actually doing or changing anything."}, {":::newdefaults=N:0;","Create new default files."},
+{":::input=I:F!;","File: Uses the given file instead of stdin."}, {":::stop-background=k:0;","Politely stop the background process (daemon)."}, {":::kill-background=K:0;","Forcefully terminate the background process (daemon); in essence: kill it!"}, {":::link=L:F!;", "Link a dynamic (.so) library; continues even if linking is unsuccessful."}, {":::dryrun=n:0;","Describe what this software would do, and what files it would change, without actually doing or changing anything."}, {":::newdefaults=N:0;","Create new default files."},